projectatomic/atomic-enterprise-training/eap-latest-setup.md

-Now there is one final step that is necessary due to a [caching bug](https://github.com/openshift/origin/issues/1727#issuecomment-94518311) which is not fixed for early-access.
+Now there is one final step that is necessary due to a [caching bug](https://github.com/openshift/origin/issues/1727#issuecomment-94518311) which is not fixed for Early Access.
 Each node needs to be restarted with:

 [//]: # (TODO: check the service name)